harmonydata/harmonydata.github.io/content/en/compare-harmonise-instruments/sdq-vs-rcads.md

 It calculates a percentage match between each item in SDQ and RCADS and also allows the results of a given study to be compared with or replicated in another even in different languages.
 The SDQ vs RCADS comparison thus becomes a quick, easy, and highly reliable procedure that can be repeated across studies.

 Simply select the instruments from Harmony's database or upload your own for an efficient and straightforward comparison process.
-Visit [Harmony's web interface](https://harmonydata.ac.uk/app) and experience the power of AI in psychological research in the comparative study of SDQ and RCADS.
+Visit [Harmony's web interface](https://harmonydata.ac.uk/app) and experience the power of AI in psychology research in the comparative study of SDQ and RCADS.

 {{< image src="/images/gad7-becks.jpg" alt="dog" title="dog" >}}